pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1371-72 Continue Learning Spark

+I have been reading the Spark in action book these days, I am reading the last part of the book.
+Today and tomorrow I will be learning about performance techniques to improve the performance in Java.

 #### Day 1369-70 Spark and New Home

 I have been reading the Spark in action book on the weekend, also I am ordered my things in my month temporal home.